Writing in plain English

 • clear headings and summaries using key words

-• page structure and formatting
+• structure and formatting

 • consistent standards

-• other style guides for reference
+• other references, such as style guides for

 To cover the above points, we have a section dedicated to formatting and wording style.
 For guidance on specific words, we have a glossary.